aalvar23nd/aalvar23nd/README.md

 My name is Andres Alvarez and I am a current senior studying sociology and data science at the University of Notre Dame!
 Some of my research interests include immigration, race & ethnicity, and stratification.
 I hope to work on projects that I can utilize some of my new coding skills, especially in terms of visualizations (it's my favorite kind of data to work with and create!)

 ## Current Projects  ᕙ⁠(⁠⇀⁠‸⁠↼⁠‶⁠)⁠ᕗ
 Throughout this semster I will be working on some cool projects!!
-Currently, I am working on creating a streamlit app.
+Currently, I am working on my first streamlit app, Plenty'a Penguins.

 ## Skills  (๑>؂•̀๑)
 * Python